You must be 21 or older to enter. Please Drink Responsibly

 Depending on where the agave plants are located, it can take 8 to 12 years to grow and can all produce different flavors in the final tequila stage.
 Agave grown at higher altitudes tend to have more delicate and floral flavors, while those grown closer to sea level showcase earthier and more vegetal flavors.
 While many spirits age for years in barrels (most of the whiskey in Europe must be aged for a minimum of three years), tequila aging requirements are much shorter due to the maturation process taking place in the heat of Central Mexico.
 Unlike other types of spirits, tequila does not require years of maturation after distillation to showcase its best attributes.

 Much of the tequila enjoyed is in the Blanco or “Silver” category, meaning the spirit has aged no longer than two months in a barrel before its release.
-Most “Gold Tequila” is barely aged spirit with the addition of caramel coloring.
+Most “Gold Tequila” is a barely aged spirit with the addition of caramel coloring.
 The two types of tequilas frequently used in cocktails is the Reposado and Añejo.
 A reposado tequila has been aged in a barrel anywhere from 2 to 12 months.
 This resting period in the barrel helps to soften the spirit as well as deliver some additional flavor and complexity.
 Most barrels used to mature tequila are taken from the American Bourbon Industry, though some are sourced from the wine industry and other places.
 An Añejo tequila has been aged for at least 12 months and an Extra Añejo tequila has been aged for at least 26 months in a barrel before release.
 Both categories may have strong oak notes and sometimes come across tasting like a well-aged brandy, rum or whiskey more so than the tequila taste we know and love!

 While many other spirits are made from the agave plant, only tequila may be made from the Weber Blue.
 Mezcal is made in other parts of Mexico and is like tequila in terms of the base ingredient (the agave plant), but the production tends to be a bit more rustic.
 While agave plants used for tequila may be heated by steam in ovens during production, much of the agave used for mezcal is cooked over fire in underground pits.
 As a result, mezcal has a light, smoky flavor that tequila generally lacks.